sommai - Fotolia

 Work with your new bot collaborator

-The collaborators on a team activate the bot in the chat app via a keyword, such as hubot, and the chatbot interprets whatever follows that keyword as a command.
+The collaborators on a team activate the bot in a chat window via a keyword, such as hubot, and the chatbot interprets whatever follows that keyword as a command.

 Each framework has a library of scripts and plug-ins that understand various commands, much like the Alexa Skills Kit that Amazon offers for consumers.
 For example, within Hubot's extensive repository of scripts is one to manage the continuous integration and delivery platform CircleCI and respond to commands.
 This script enables Hubot to retry all projects in which the last build failed, among other tasks.
 The user simply enters the keyword then the command into the chat box: "hubot circle retry all failed."